MRYingLEE/Algo_Cpp/README.md

 Circular Array is intended to extend the features of std::array:
 1. To support negative index, such as floor -3 to 80.
 2. To support assigned index range, such as year 1989-2019.
 3. To save space for some recursive situation.
-For example, if you want to calculate Fibonacci numbers of 1000, but you don't need to save the first 999 data.
-You may use a circular array with a real size of 2.
+For example, if you want to calculate Fibonacci numbes of the 1000th, but you don't need to save the first 999 data.
+You may use a circular array with a real size of 2 to calculate.

 # Automatic Memoization
 According to https://en.wikipedia.org/wiki/Memoization: